-- 4. MTC will consider the importance of equity and the effects of any safety policies on communities of concern, noting that these communities are the most at risk of suffering from traffic fatalities and serious injuries. - 5.
+- 4. MTC will advance equity through safety policies noting that communities of concern are the most at risk of suffering from traffic fatalities and serious injuries. - 5.
 MTC will emphasize the importance of protecting all roadway users, including vulnerable users such as pedestrians, bicyclists, and users of new mobility.